I. M. Pei: Bank of China, Hong Kong

 As the tower neared completion, Pei was shocked to witness the government's massacre of unarmed civilians at the Tiananmen Square protests of 1989.
-He wrote an opinion piece for The New York Times titled "China Won't Ever Be the Same," in which he said that the killings "tore the heart out of a generation that carries the hope for the future of the country".
+He wrote an opinion piece for The New York Times titled "China Won't Ever Be the Same", in which he said that the killings "tore the heart out of a generation that carries the hope for the future of the country".
 The massacre deeply disturbed his entire family, and he wrote that "China is besmirched."

 1990–2019: museum projects

 As the 1990s began, Pei transitioned into a role of decreased involvement with his firm.
 The staff had begun to shrink, and Pei wanted to dedicate himself to smaller projects allowing for more creativity.
 Before he made this change, however, he set to work on his last major project as active partner: the Rock and Roll Hall of Fame in Cleveland, Ohio.
 Considering his work on such bastions of high culture as the Louvre and U.S. National Gallery, some critics were surprised by his association with what many considered a tribute to low culture.
 The sponsors of the hall, however, sought Pei for specifically this reason; they wanted the building to have an aura of respectability from the beginning.
-As in the past, Pei accepted the commission in part because of the unique challenge it presented.
+Pei accepted the commission in part because of the unique challenge it presented.

 Using a glass wall for the entrance, similar in appearance to his Louvre pyramid, Pei coated the exterior of the main building in white metal, and placed a large cylinder on a narrow perch to serve as a performance space.
 The combination of off-centered wraparounds and angled walls was, Pei said, designed to provide "a sense of tumultuous youthful energy, rebelling, flailing about".

 The building opened in 1995, and was received with moderate praise.
 The New York Times called it "a fine building", but Pei was among those who felt disappointed with the results.
 The museum's early beginnings in New York combined with an unclear mission created a fuzzy understanding among project leaders for precisely what was needed.
 Although the city of Cleveland benefited greatly from the new tourist attraction, Pei was unhappy with it.

 At the same time, Pei designed a new museum for Luxembourg, the Musée d'art moderne Grand-Duc Jean, commonly known as the Mudam.
 Drawing from the original shape of the Fort Thüngen walls where the museum was located, Pei planned to remove a portion of the original foundation.
 Public resistance to the historical loss forced a revision of his plan, however, and the project was nearly abandoned.
 The size of the building was halved, and it was set back from the original wall segments to preserve the foundation.
 Pei was disappointed with the alterations, but remained involved in the building process even during construction.